andres-garcia-alves/electronic-memory-game/README.md

 &nbsp;

 This source code is licensed under GPL v3.0
-Please send me your feedback about this app: andres.garcia.alves@gmail.com
+Please send me your feedback about this project: andres.garcia.alves@gmail.com